otto4534/JFK_2025_File_Dump_Txt_Converted/Readme.md

 ### 3. PDF_Text_Extraction_Tool
 This folder contains the script used to perform the text extraction from the original .pdf files as well as some instruction on installing the necessary dependencies.

+### 4. mdSupport
+This folder contains files used to aid in clear documentation via the various markdown files in this repo.